Chart Color Schemes

 Employment conditions in Woodford - D'Aguilar demonstrate exceptional strength compared to most Australian markets

-Woodford - D'Aguilar has a balanced workforce with white and blue collar jobs.
-The construction sector is prominent.
+Woodford - D'Aguilar has a diverse workforce with both white and blue collar jobs.
+The construction sector is notably prominent, with an unemployment rate of 2.2% as of June 2025.

 Frequently Asked Questions - Employment